thesaurabhkushwaha/Eventhetic-Mini-project/README.md

 # **Eventhetic-Mini-project**
-* Plan was to make a basic website to hold information about events (seminars, product launches, science exhibitions etc.) being organized revolving around academics.
+* A website to hold information about events (seminars, product launches, science exhibitions etc.) being organized revolving around academics.

 * This project allows admin to login (just by matching backend password stored in md5, no session management) and perform CRUD operations.